pinting/TalkJS/README.md

 function(error) {}
 ```

-Add a registered user to the current friend list.
+Add a registered user to the friend list.

 ### delFriend